-5 main use cases of AI in education
+5 main applications of AI in education

 Irina Kolesnikova